 What it is

-A tool library is a shared pool of the stuff everyone owns but rarely uses: ladders, drills, pressure washers, folding tables, the good wheelbarrow.
-It can be as small as a shared spreadsheet for your block or as big as a storefront nonprofit with memberships.
+A tool library is a shared pool of the stuff everyone owns but rarely uses: ladders, drills, pressure washers, folding tables, the good wheelbarrow, the pole saw nobody needs more than twice a year.
+It can be as small as a shared spreadsheet for your block or as big as a storefront nonprofit with memberships and a check-out system.
 Either way, the tools are the excuse.
-The real product is a standing reason for neighbors to talk to each other.
+The real product is a standing, low-pressure reason for neighbors to talk to each other.

 Why it matters